tathagatamishra/FunctionUp/README.md

 ```

-- Write a **POST api /users** to register a user from the user details in request body.
+1 - Write a **POST api /users** to register a user from the user details in request body.

-- Write a ***POST api /login** to login a user that takes user details - email and password from the request body.
+2 - Write a **POST api /login** to login a user that takes user details - email and password from the request body.

 If the credentials don't match with any user's data return a suitable error.

 On successful login, generate a JWT token and return it in response body.
 Example
 ```
 {